dekura/dekura.github.io/_includes/cv.md

-I am an MSc student at The Chinese University of Hong Kong (<b>CUHK</b>) and broadly study foundational topics and applications in <b>machine learning in VLSI</b> (sometimes deep) and optimization, including reinforcement learning, computer vision.
-I am advised by Prof. <b>[Bei Yu](http://www.cse.cuhk.edu.hk/~byu/).</b>  I received my Bachelor Degree of Computer Science from [Huazhong University of Science and Technology](https://www.hust.edu.cn/).
-My open source contributions can be found on [my Github profile](https://github.com/dekura).
+I am an MSc student at The Chinese University of Hong Kong (<b>CUHK-CSE</b>) and broadly study foundational topics and applications in <b>machine learning in VLSI</b> (sometimes deep) and optimization, including reinforcement learning, computer vision.
+I am advised by Prof. <b>[Bei Yu](http://www.cse.cuhk.edu.hk/~byu/).</b>  I received my Bachelor Degree of Computer Science from Huazhong University of Science and Technology.
+My open source contributions can be found on my [github profile](https://github.com/dekura).
  <!-- I have also worked on <b>reinforcement learning</b> during an internship with [Nando de Freitas](https://www.cs.ubc.ca/~nando/) and [Misha Denil](http://mdenil.com/) at <b>DeepMind</b> in 2017 and on vision with [Vladlen Koltun](http://vladlen.info) at <b>Intel Labs</b> in 2018. <br><br> -->